know1stranger/lasa_assignment/README.md

 >
 > Accessing your index on [Elasticserver](http://localhost:9200/contactstore/_search) or [For Pretty Response](http://localhost:9200/_search?pretty=true)

+## Functional Requirements <h6>~~closed~~ open</h6>

+> ~~Add user name to welcome page~~
+>
+> ~~All screens have the navigation-bar~~
+>
+> ~~Search fields to consider case insensitive~~
+>
+>~~Support implicit trailing wildcard (*)~~
+>
+> ~~Search text to support wildcard (*) in-between.~~
+>
+> ~~ABN to be displayed in format 99 999 999 999~~

+## Optional Extensions <h6>~~closed~~ open</h6>

+> ~~Adding automated testing~~
+>
+> ~~Finding~~ & fixing security vulnerability
+>
+> ~~Use diff technology for searching~~
+>
+> ~~Imposing SLA on response times~~
+>
+> ~~Adding SPA tech React / Vue~~
+>
+> Showing ~~Infrastructure as Code deploying~~ or support cloud hosting.

+## Roadmap

+- To server web pages with HTTPS.
+- Convert Spring MVC app to API (Rest-ful API).
+Gives flexibility to integrate with different view technologies.
+As it would become light-wright and gives leverage to spin multiple servers to host this as a service.
+It will help to handle traffic high-volumes.
+- Convert to REST based api and handle json messages.
+Query params can be reduced to give generic info rather giving out (secure) contact info.
+- Support disturbuted transactions when  delete and update are happening.
+- To add few more test source code to improve code coverage.
+(Write test for web layer.)
+- Add support for PIT mutation testing for having maintainable code.
+- To refine log level for all layers and environments.
+- To fully support toggle feature for ElasticSearch (getting flag from DB / another service).
+- To use Spring AOP for keeping ElasticSearch index in sync with Database operation. (for CURD operation)

+### Development Assumption

+1) For better search results - Indexing for ElasticSearch is done at the time the application is booting.
+2) When on Contacts tabs, aLl contacts to be listed before user performing any search.
+3) Associated Created Date only to Contact entity.
+4) Date stored in Local time not UTC to support timezone.
+5) Created Date is not the same as Updated Date, which is not a table coloumn for now.
+6) (Edit Screen) First Name and Last Name don't accept digits.
+7) All updates/deletes performed in a transaction.
+To keep index in sync with DB.

 ## Supported Features

-1) All text feilds will be considered case insensitive
+1) All text fields will be considered case insensitive
-2) All search inputs will have implict trailing * as wildcard.
+2) All search inputs will have implicit trailing * as wildcard.
-3) To search wildcard (*)  can be used in text feild to search.
+3) To search wildcard (*)  can be used in text field to search.
-4) Organization ABN is formatted `12 234 234 234`
+4) Organisation ABN is formatted `12 234 234 234`
 5) Home (Tab)
-    - Greets to _systemuser_ with a welcome page.
+    - Greets to `system user` with a welcome page. <h5>(Relying on `environment` rather hard-coding, as SPA is WIP)</h5>
 6) Contact (Tab)
 7) Search Screen:
      1) Allows user to enter first name, last name and Organisation name.